iyonafr-cyber/iyona-backend/README.md

-# jarvis-backend
+# iyona-backend

-NestJS 11 API for **Jarvis AI** — a Lovable / Bolt.new-style AI app builder.
+NestJS 11 API for **Iyona AI** — a Lovable / Bolt.new-style AI app builder.
 Owns auth, projects, AI code generation, the patch engine, revisions/deploy, Stripe billing, credits, the model catalog, organizations, webhooks, and the admin APIs.
 Each generated app is a full self-contained React (Vite) repository owned end-to-end by the AI (no pinned scaffold tarball), with a locked shadcn-style UI kit injected at deploy.

 ## Stack